 Types of Instructional Videos

 Instructional videos come in various forms, each tailored to meet specific needs and objectives.
-From guiding a viewer through a step-by-step process to explaining complex concepts in a simple, visual format, these videos are designed to educate, inform, and empower their audiences.
+From customer onboarding to guiding a viewer through a step-by-step process to explaining complex concepts in a simple, visual format, these videos are designed to educate, inform, and empower their audiences.
 Whether you're introducing a new product, training employees, or helping customers get the most out of your service, the right type of video tutorial can make all the difference.
 In this section, we'll explore the different types of instructional videos and how each can be used to effectively communicate your message.

 1. How-To Videos